Aleksandar15/Password-Manager-APP/README.md

 ## Features

-- Store a website's title and your password.
+- Store a website's name and your password.
 ### TO BE ADDED:
 I am building user authentication feature where upon registration a user will be able to store their password for a particular website (title, e-mail and password).